This page gives information about causes of death on the Mortality Trends website.

 WHO codes: ICD-7 170; ICD-8 174; ICD-9 174; ICD-10 C50.

 See 'All cancer' and site-specific cancers (eg, 'Lung cancer').
-Note that all site-specific cancers are for cancers considered to have arisen at the specified site (ie, primary cancers), and not for cancers that metastasized to it (ie, secondary cancers).
+Note that all site-specific cancers are for cancers considered to have arisen at the specified site (ie, primary cancers), and not for cancers known to have metastasized to it (ie, secondary cancers).

 See 'All vascular disease'.